alirafay265/TicTacToe/TicTacToe.md

 3. **Open the Project in Dev C++**
    - Open Dev C++.
    - Go to `File` -> `Open Project or File`.
-   - Navigate to the cloned repository and select the project file (`tic-tac-toe.c`).
+   - Navigate to the cloned repository and select the project file (`TicTacToe.c`).

 4. **Compile and Run the Program**
    - Click on `Execute` -> `Compile & Run`.